-It's naught but lore, though.
-In the USA meat is not graded on a scale represented by letters, so one would never see crates of meat labeled
+This tale is naught but lore.
+In the U.S., meat is not graded on a scale represented by letters, so one would never see crates of meat labeled

 In order to protect the public from food borne illnesses, meat products (a group which includes beef, pork, lamb, and veal) sold in the U.S. are inspected by the Food Safety and Inspection Service (FSIS), an agency of the U.S. Department of Agriculture (USDA), to ensure that they meet U.S. food safety standards for safety, wholesomeness, and accuracy in labeling in accordance with the Federal Meat Inspection Act (FMIA).
 However, the FSIS does not "grade" meat as part of the standard inspection process: inspection is strictly a pass/fail system, and meat products either pass or are rejected as unfit.
 There is no such thing as "Grade D but edible" or "pet food only" grades of meat.

 If a meat producer wishes, he can have his products graded by a USDA grader, who will assign it to one of eight categories: Prime, Choice, Select, Standard, Commercial, Utility, Cutter, and Canner.
 According to the USDA: